We need to shrink the number of players in the industry — Salami - Vanguard News

-In this interview, Mr. Owolabi Salami, Acting MD of Ensure Insurance Plc speaks on the need to have fewer and bigger insurance companies in the country.
+In this interview, Mr. Owolabi Salami, Executive Director of Ensure Insurance Plc speaks on the need to have fewer and bigger insurance companies in the country.
 Excerpt.

 WHY has prompt claims settlement continued to be an issue in the insurance sector?